Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: PLANNING ALGORITHM

 \section{PLANNING ALGORITHM}

-We developed a new PDDLStream~\cite{garrett2020PDDLStream} algorithm that uses our PIGINet for feasibility prediction by feeding it hundreds of candidate skeletons for sorting.
-Similar to the {\em focused} algorithm~\cite{garrett2020PDDLStream}, it optimistically instantiates a set of free action parameters $X$ using the available sampling operations.
-It repeatedly searches for $k$ distinct plan skeletons to make up a single skeleton batch $\Pi_k$, where $k \geq 1$ is a hyperparameter.
-New plans are identified by performing a forward plan-space search $\proc{forbid-search}$ that forbids any previously identified plans $\Pi$ from the search's open list.
-After $k$ attempts, the batched plans $\Pi_k$ are scored using the learned feasibility predictor $f(\mathcal{I}, \pi, \mathcal{G})$.
-Plans that are predicted to have feasibility $<0.5$ are discarded, except when all plans in the batch as below the threshold.
+We developed a new PDDLStream~\cite{garrett2020PDDLStream} algorithm, {\em batch-sorted}, that uses our PIGINet for feasibility prediction by feeding it a large number of candidate task plans for scoring.
+Algorithm~\ref{alg:batch} gives the pseudocode for the main algorithm \proc{batch-sorted-tamp}.
+Similar to the {\em focused} algorithm~\cite{garrett2020PDDLStream}, it lazily instantiates a set of free action parameters $X$, that stand in for actual continuous values, using the available sampling operations.
+Namely, it recursively creates free parameters that optimistically represent the possible output of the sampling operations.
+The subroutine \proc{new-parameters} increases the depth of the recursive parameter instantiation.

+\proc{batch-sorted-tamp} repeatedly searches for $k$ distinct plan skeletons to make up a single skeleton batch $\Pi_k$, where $k \geq 1$.
+New plans are identified by performing a forward plan-space search $\proc{forbid-search}$ that forbids any previously identified plans $\Pi$ from the search's open list~\cite{garrett2020diverse}.
+After $k$ attempts, the batched plans $\Pi_k$ are scored using the learned feasibility predictor $f(\pi, \mathcal{G}, \mathcal{I})$.
+Plans that are predicted to have feasibility $<0.5$ are discarded.
 The rest are sorted in decreasing order of predicted likelihood of feasibility.
-The algorithm attempts to refine each plan in order using sampling via \proc{sample-plan}.
+The algorithm attempts to refine each plan in order using sampling via \proc{refine-plan}.
+This involves searching over combinations of sampler output values that bind each free parameter and jointly satisfy the preconditions of each step in the plan.
 The first fully-bound plan $\pi_*$ is returned as a solution.

-Algorithm~\ref{alg:batch} gives the pseudocode for the main algorithm \proc{batch-sorted-tamp}.
+When running without a feasibility predictor ({\it i.e.} $f(\pi, \mathcal{G}, \mathcal{I}) = 1$), \proc{batch-sorted-tamp} is a {\em complete} algorithm for PDDLStream planning, assuming that \proc{forbid-search} is a complete discrete search.
+This follows from the fact that the set of parameters $X$ defines a finite discrete search subproblem. \proc{forbid-search} will eventually enumerate all solutions to this problem.
+Once exhausted, \proc{new-parameters} expands the subproblem, admitting more solutions.
+We attempt to refine each solution using \proc{refine-plan}, which can be done indefinitely, for example, in a parallel thread.
+When a feasibility predictor is present and also produces false negatives, we can obtain a complete algorithm by, rather than rejecting them, refining them at a lower computation rate.
+Finally, because these algorithms are complete for PDDLStream, they are also {\em probabilistically complete} with respect to the underlying manipulation problem if the samplers satisfy some sample coverage properties~\cite{garrettIJRR2018}.

 {

 }